carpentries-incubator/lesson-parallel-python/episodes/computing-pi.md

 :::discussion
 ## Discussion: is this all better?
 What is the downside of the vectorized implementation?
-- It uses more memory
+- It uses more memory.
-- It is less intuitive
+- It is less intuitive.
-- It is a more monolithic approach, i.e. you cannot break it up in several parts
+- It is a more monolithic approach, i.e., you cannot break it up in several parts.
 :::

 :::challenge
 ## Challenge: Daskify
 Write `calc_pi_dask` to make the Numpy version parallel.
 Compare its speed and memory performance with the Numpy version.
-NB: Remember that API of `dask.array` mimics that of the Numpy.
+NB: Remember that the API of `dask.array` mimics that of the Numpy.

 ::::solution
 ## Solution